 The absorption species tags specify the different considered absorbers, which can be gaseous species but also free electrons and (grey-body) particles.
 For gaseous species, they also describe the model that should be used to calculate the absorption for each of the species.
-There are three types of tags, those for explicit line-by-line calculations, those for continua and complete absorption models, and a special Zeeman effect tag.
+There are four types of tags, those for explicit line-by-line calculations, those for continua and complete absorption models, those for empirical cross section model, and a special Zeeman effect tag.
 An example of the first kind is "H2O-18", which identifies a particular isotopologue of water vapor.
 An example of the second kind is "H2O-ForeignContCKDMT100", which identifies a particular continuum model.
-An example of the third is "O2-Z", which identifies that special Zeeman routines should be used.
+An example of the third is "CFC11-XFIT", which identifies the empirical absorption cross section model of CFC11.
+An example of the fourth is "O2-Z", which identifies that special Zeeman routines should be used.
 Tags can be combined, if they refer to the same molecule (different isotopologues are allowed).
 Even continuum tags can be combined with explicit line-by-line tags, if they refer to the same molecule.